thundergolfer/thundergolfer.github.io/index.md

 <br>

-I can usually be found in a programming IDE or reading.
+I can usually be found programming or reading.
 I'm bullish on, and a big booster of:

 - [@bazelbuild](https://github.com/bazelbuild/) and generally using functional principles to keep things sane.
 I was a main contributor to Bazel's Python tooling, including [rules_python](https://github.com/bazel-contrib/rules_python).